systematic-magic/AgingPubMed/research_papers_html.rst

 	  - A panel letter is not required in the case where there is only one image, or panel.
 	  - Lowercase and uppercase panel letters are allowed; however, they should be used consistently in the figure and throughout the paper: either all figures have lowercase panel letters or all have uppercase letters.

 	  - Lowercase and uppercase subpanel letters as well as numbers are allowed; however, they should be used consistently in the figure and throughout the paper.
 (Ex.
-Aa, Bb... **OR** AA, BB... **OR** A1, B1).
+Aa, Ba... **OR** AA, BA... **OR** A1, B1).
 Subpanels are not mandatory.

 13.3.
 Check the figure description text (figure legend):